Julia Salazar, a Democratic Socialist, beats incumbent Martin Malave Dilan in N.Y. senate primary

-Democratic socialist Julia Salazar has overcome scrutiny of her personal life and questions about truthfulness to win the Democratic primary for a state Senate seat in Brooklyn.
+NEW YORK — Julia Salazar, a democratic socialist, overcame intense scrutiny of her personal life and questions about her truthfulness Thursday to win the Democratic primary for a state Senate seat in Brooklyn.

-The 27-year-old first-time candidate defeated state Sen. Martin Dilan on Thursday in New York’s 18th Senate District.

-Salazar joins the ranks of hard-left candidates who have ousted mainstream Democrats.
+The 27-year-old, first-time candidate defeated Sen. Martin Dilan in New York’s 18th Senate District, joining the ranks of leftist insurgents nationwide who have knocked out mainstream Democrats.

+There is no Republican candidate running in the district in the general election, virtually guaranteeing her win.

+Dilan, 67, was a 16-year incumbent representing a district that has gone through major changes, with longtime residents being pushed out by rising rents and an influx of mostly white, wealthier newcomers.

-Salazar’s grassroots campaign targeted Dilan for failing to do enough to help the poor or stop gentrification in Brooklyn.
+Salazar built a grassroots campaign to unseat Dilan on the grounds that he hadn’t done enough to help the poor or stop gentrification.
+She assailed him for taking campaign contributions from real estate interests.

-Among other things, she said she was an immigrant when she was born in Florida.

-Reporters also revealed she was once accused of attempted bank fraud by the ex-wife of baseball great Keith Hernandez.

-There is no Republican candidate in the general election.

 Copyright © 2018 The Washington Times, LLC.